-To that end, here are six ways you can use your cards to stack your rewards and make the most of Prime Day:
+To that end, here are five ways you can use your cards to stack your rewards and make the most of Prime Day:

 1. Use your Amazon Prime Rewards Visa credit card

-Throughout the year, Amazon Prime Visa cardholders get 5 percent cash back on Amazon and Whole Foods purchases (and 10 percent off on specials throughout Whole Foods stores).
-Amazon Rewards Visa cardholders earn 3 percent cash back on Amazon and Whole Foods purchases.
+Throughout the year, Amazon Prime Rewards Visa Signature card holders get 5 percent cash back on Amazon and Whole Foods purchases (and 10 percent off on specials throughout Whole Foods stores).
+Chase Amazon.com Rewards Visa card holders earn 3 percent cash back on Amazon and Whole Foods purchases.

 Another way Discover cardholders can save on Amazon: Get $10 to spend at Amazon when you change your one-click default payment to your Discover card.